Applications for our 2020 Summer Organizing Fellowship are now open! Apply by March 8th!

 - Are you involved in a different divestment campaign and interested in the Fellowship?
 We may be able to accommodate you!
 Please contact Rachel Schlueter at email@example.com.
 While the focus is on fossil fuel divestment campaigns, many of the skills are applicable to other divestment campaigns.

-- Students who are newer to organizing, may not have leadership positions in their campaigns yet, and/or are looking to “level up” their organizing.
+- Students who are new to organizing and may not have leadership positions in their campaign yet, but are ready to become more involved.
 First- and second-years are especially encouraged to apply!

 - Students who are passionate about developing a national climate movement through mentorship and relationship building.